cfiestas6/bevolved/README.md

 3. React: This JavaScript library is used for building the user interface of the dApp.

-4. AI: Artificial Intelligence is utilized to provide personalized learning experiences, grading, recommendations and other learning aids.

 ## Features

 1. Decentralized Certificates: The application issues certificates on the blockchain, making them immutable and easily verifiable.